 Address Creation

-If an address does not yet exist, one will be added if Address - City has been mapped and has a value and at least one of the following has been mapped and has a value: Address - Region, Address - Region Code, or Address - Country.
-If there is no country value for a new address, then the address will be imported as a US address.
+If an address does not yet exist, one is added if Address - City has been mapped and has a value and at least one of the following has been mapped and has a value: Address - Region, Address - Region Code, or Address - Country.
+If there is no country value for a new address, then the address is imported as a US address.

 The device is not updated if the record has a device with the same device type and value.
-If the device type or value is changed, that device will be updated.
+If the device type or value is changed, that device is updated.

 Device Creation

-If the device does not yet exist, then a new device will be added if both Device - Type and Device - Value are mapped and have a value.
+If the device does not yet exist, then a new device is added if both Device - Type and Device - Value are mapped and have a value.

 Entities use multiple matching criteria to match an existing object on the record.
 The criteria are evaluated in the following order, and once a match is found, no other matches are attempted: